 How Is Blood Pressure Related to Weight?

 As your body weight increases, your blood pressure can rise.
 In fact, being overweight can make you more likely to develop high blood pressure than if you are at your desirable weight.
-More than 60% of adults in the United States are overweight.
+About 70% of adults in the United States are overweight.
 You can reduce your risk of high blood pressure by losing weight.
 Even small amounts of weight loss can make a big difference in helping to prevent and treat high blood pressure.

 How Can I Lose Weight?

 To lose weight, you need to eat fewer calories than you burn.
 But don't go on a crash diet to see how quickly you can lose those pounds.
 The healthiest and longest-lasting weight loss happens when you do it slowly, losing 1/2 to 1 pound a week.
 By cutting back by 500 calories/day, by eating less and being more physically active, you can lose about one pound in a week.